|N9EWO Review :

 V-115 Internal Photo - PC Board Front.

-Uses real individual "Tac" buttons.
+Uses real individual "Tac" switches (not those inferior raw membrane ones).
 (N7TQM Photo's /

 N9EWO Photo Edit)